serde-rs/serde-rs.github.io/future/_src/impl-deserialize.md

 The `Deserializer` trait supports two entry point styles which enables different kinds of deserialization.

-1. The `deserialize` method.
+1. The `deserialize_any` method.
 Self-describing data formats like JSON are able to look at the serialized data and tell what it represents.
 For example the JSON deserializer may see an opening curly brace (`{`) and know that it is seeing a map.
-If the data format supports `Deserializer::deserialize`, it will drive the Visitor using whatever type it sees in the input.
+If the data format supports `Deserializer::deserialize_any`, it will drive the Visitor using whatever type it sees in the input.
 JSON uses this approach when deserializing `serde_json::Value` which is an enum that can represent any JSON document.
-Without knowing what is in a JSON document, we can deserialize it to `serde_json::Value` by going through `Deserializer::deserialize`.
+Without knowing what is in a JSON document, we can deserialize it to `serde_json::Value` by going through `Deserializer::deserialize_any`.

-2. The various `deserialize_*` methods.
+2. The various other `deserialize_*` methods.
 Non-self-describing formats like Bincode need to be told what is in the input in order to deserialize it.
 The `deserialize_*` methods are hints to the deserializer for how to interpret the next piece of input.
-Non-self-describing formats are not able to deserialize something like `serde_json::Value` which relies on `Deserializer::deserialize`.
+Non-self-describing formats are not able to deserialize something like `serde_json::Value` which relies on `Deserializer::deserialize_any`.

-When implementing `Deserialize`, you should avoid relying on `Deserializer::deserialize` unless you need to be told by the Deserializer what type is in the input.
-Know that relying on `Deserializer::deserialize` means your data type will be able to deserialize from self-describing formats only, ruling out Bincode and many others.
+When implementing `Deserialize`, you should avoid relying on `Deserializer::deserialize_any` unless you need to be told by the Deserializer what type is in the input.
+Know that relying on `Deserializer::deserialize_any` means your data type will be able to deserialize from self-describing formats only, ruling out Bincode and many others.

 ## The Visitor trait